-- plain black school trousers or a plain black school skirt.
-No leggings or tight fit trousers.
-School skirts must not be rolled up.
-School skirts must be loose fitting. - plain white collared shirt. - academy tie (a choice of 4 are on offer, students are free to choose which tie they would like). - academy jumper which may be grey or claret (maroon).
-Jumpers are optional. - academy blazer. - socks / tights must be plain black in colour and not sit above the knee.
+- plain black school trousers.
+No leggings or tight fit trousers. - · plain white collared shirt. - academy tie (a choice of 4 are on offer, students are free to choose which tie they would like). - academy jumper which may be grey or claret (maroon).
+Jumpers are optional. - · academy blazer. - socks must be plain black in colour.
 Bows on socks are not permitted. - plain black shoes or boots which are on or below the ankle (trainers, boots above the ankle and pumps are not suitable).
 Students wearing the wrong footwear will be required to change into academy provided clothing / footwear.